Jennifer Hall: Early career

 Jennifer Hall studied at Solano Community College, Fairfield, California; Ithaca College, Ithaca, New York, (BFA in Musical Theater in 1999) and made her film acting debut in the movie Confessions of a Dangerous Mind.
 Hall performed in various Broadway and off-Broadway shows, including The Wild Party with Eartha Kitt, and is part of the band Thistle LLC, performing under the name Speedie.

 Current career

 Hall has guest starred in many TV shows including Law & Order: Special Victims Unit, Sabrina the Teenage Witch, Monk, Nip/Tuck, House, CSI: Crime Scene Investigation and Private Practice.
-Hall has also had a regular role on Unscripted as herself and writer and performer of Fluffy Bunnies and Big Brother on #1.4, she also starred in the Legally Blonde, an unsold TV pilot as Elle Woods.
+Hall has also had a regular role on Unscripted as herself and writer and performer of Fluffy Bunnies and Big Brother on #1.4, she also starred in Legally Blonde, an unsold TV pilot as Elle Woods.

 Hall co-starred on the first season of the NBC sitcom Up All Night as Missy, Ava's long suffering assistant.